fgugliuzza/saliency/README.md

 This GitHub repo includes two main datasets, namely ETTO and EToCVD which are collections of eye-tracking data to be used for research purposes on visual attention, visual saliency and, more generally computer vision tasks.

+ETTO stands for Eye-Tracking Through Objects, it may want to represent a collection of eye-movement data over images containing objects and having homogeneous backgrounds.

+EToCVD (Eye-Tracking of Colour Vision Deficiencies) was built to gather eye-movements over a sequence of still images with people with and without Colour Vision Deficiencies.

+More details are provided in the Dataset Folders.

 # saliency

+The above mentioned Eye-tracking datasets have been used to conduct experimental session and works on Visual Saliency.
-Eye-tracking datasets published in various journal and/or conference papers
+They have been published in various journal and/or conference papers.

+If you are interested in working on the topic, email me at alessandrobruno10 at gmail dot com

-if you use the datasets above please cite our following scientific publications:
+If you use the datasets above please cite our following scientific publications:

 @article{bruno2020multi,
   title={A Multi-Scale Colour and Keypoint Density-Based Approach for Visual Saliency Detection},